hyperspy/hyperspy/doc/user_guide/electron_holography.rst

                                           sb_size=sb_sb_size, output_shape=(2*sb_size, 2*sb_size))

-Note that the `reconstruct_phase` method can be called without parameters, which will cause their automatic assignment by `find_sideband_position` and `find_sideband_size` methods.
+Note that the `reconstruct_phase` method can be called without parameters, which will cause their automatic assignment by `estimate_sideband_position` and `estimate_sideband_size` methods.
 This, however, is not recommended for not experienced users.

-After the reconstruction the reconstruction parameters can be extracted from metadata of wave_image as follows:
+After the reconstruction the reconstruction parameters can be viewed as follows:

 .. code-block:: python

-    >>> sb_position, sb_size, sb_smooth = wave_image.reconstruction_parameters
+    >>> wave_image.display_reconstruction_parameters

-This option can be used for batch processing of holograms with the same parameters.
+This option can be used for example to check the sideband size value in px after reconstruction with `sb_size` given in mrad or nm.

 Further analyses of the reconstructed wave (phase) can be done using :py:class:`~._signals.electron_wave_image.ElectronWaveImage` class functionality (see bellow).